Here's to New Dreams

 Here's to New Dreams is the debut album by the American actress and singer Raven-Symoné.
 It was released on June 22, 1993 by MCA Records.

 Background

 Raven signed to MCA Records at the age of 5, (making her the youngest artist ever signed to a label) but didn't release the album until she was 7 years old.
 The album sold 73,000 copies to date.
-According to the thank you's within the liner notes, she was signed to MCA Records by Wendy Credle and received vocal training lessons from collaborator Missy Elliott, who was then credited as Melissa Elliott.
+According to the thank you's within the liner notes, she was signed to MCA Records by Wendy Credle and received vocal training lessons from collaborators Shyheim & Missy Elliott, who was then credited as Melissa Elliott.

 Promotion

 The song "That's What Little Girls Are Made Of" was the first single written/produced by Melissa "Missy" Elliott.
 "Raven Is the Flavor" was also released as a single.